 5. Drumming Boosts Confidence

-The drummer is the commanding voice within a musical group.
 The main role of the drummer is to provide the backbone of the music, and is required to play with assertiveness and authority.

 Within a band or ensemble, other musicians will look to the drummer for guidance and direction throughout a musical performance.